gitShpetim/gitShpetim/README.md

-About Me:
+About me:

-Greetings!
-I'm a passionate individual hailing from the city of New York.
-My journey in the realm of technology and game development has been shaped by a deep-rooted love for video games since my early teenage years.
-My fascination with video games ignited a curiosity about the intricacies of their creation, ultimately propelling me toward the captivating world of programming and game development.
+Hey there! 👋 I'm Shpetim, a passionate computer science student with a deep love for video games and a dream of becoming a game developer.
+I come from the great city of New York, and my journey into the world of programming and game development started right here.

-Academic Pursuit:
+My Journey:

+🎮 Growing up, I was captivated by the world of video games.
+From classic titles to modern masterpieces, gaming has always been a significant part of my life.

+🕹️ My curiosity led me to wonder, "How are these amazing games made?"
+This question ignited my interest in programming and the mechanics behind game development.

-Currently, I am pursuing a bachelor's degree, with a primary focus on Computer Science.
-I hope this educational experience will equip me with the robust skills and knowledge required to excel in the complex domain of technology.
+🖥️ Today, I am pursuing a degree in Computer Science to equip myself with the knowledge and skills needed to turn my passion into a career.

-Aspiring Game Developer:

-My ultimate aspiration is to channel my passion for programming and game development into a fulfilling career.
-I am committed to honing my skills, exploring innovative ideas, and staying educated on the latest industry trends.
-My long-term goal is to contribute my expertise to a reputable game development company, thereby transforming my childhood dream into a thriving reality.
+My Aspiration:

+🚀 After I graduate from college, my goal is to work at a game development company.
+I aspire to contribute to the creation of immersive and entertaining games that can bring joy to players worldwide.

 Let's Connect!